guidepup/guidepup.dev/docs/api/class-screenreader.md

 ## screenReader.itemTextLog() {#screenreader-item-text-log}

-Get the log of all visited item text for this screen-reader instance.
+Get the log of all visited item text for this screen reader instance.

 **Returns:** &#60;[Array]<[string]>&#62; The item text log.